 - suspending payments.

-Unless stated otherwise in the decision, the government would still have to implement the respective programme or fund and make payments to final beneficiaries, like researchers or civil society organisations.
+Unless the decision states otherwise, the government would still have to implement the respective EU programme or fund and make payments to final beneficiaries, like researchers or civil society organisations.
 The Commission would have to assist the beneficiaries and strive to make sure they receive the due amounts.

-Along with deciding on the measures, the Commission would submit a proposal to the Parliament and the Council to transfer an amount matching the value of the proposed measures to the budgetary reserve.
-The decision would take effect after four weeks, unless Parliament, acting by majority of votes cast, or Council, acting by qualified majority, amend or reject it.
-Once the Commission establishes that the deficits have been lifted, the locked amount would be unfrozen using the same procedure.
+The Commission would submit a proposal to Parliament and EU ministers to transfer an amount matching the value of the proposed measures to the budgetary reserve.
+The decision would take effect after four weeks, unless Parliament, acting by majority of votes cast, or Council, acting by qualified majority (so no single member state can block a decision), amend or reject it.
+Once the EU Commission establishes that the deficits have been lifted, the locked amount would be unfrozen using the same procedure.

-Committee on Budgets rapporteur Eider Gardiazabal Rubial (S&D, ESP) said: “The respect of rule of law and all European Union values are core principles upon which we built the European project.
+Committee on Budgets co-rapporteur Eider Gardiazabal Rubial (S&D, ES) said: “The respect of rule of law and all EU values are core principles upon which we built the European project.
 No government can violate those values without suffering the consequences.”

-“The most important aspect of this mechanism is protecting the final beneficiaries – in our model, this is strengthened as compared to the original Commission proposal.
-We have also included the European Parliament in the decision-making procedure, thus strengthening the democratic accountability of any measures taken," he added.
+Budgetary Control Committee co-rapporteur Petri Sarvamaa (EPP, FI) said: “The most important aspect of this mechanism is the protection of the final beneficiaries – in our model, this is strengthened as compared to the original Commission proposal.
+We have also included the European Parliament in the decision-making procedure, thus strengthening the democratic accountability of any measures taken.”

-The Budgetary Control Committee and the Budgets Committee MEPs endorsed the rules by 43 votes to 9 with 3 abstentions.
-Once the full House has voted, MEPs will be ready to enter negotiations on the final wording of the regulation with the EU ministers, which have not adopted their position yet.
+The Plenary endorsed the rules by 397 votes to 158, with 69 abstentions.
+MEPs are now ready to enter negotiations on the final wording of the regulation with the EU ministers, who have not adopted their position yet.